WordPress is the go-to platform right now and will be in 2019, but if it has one sure weakness, it can be a little slow.

 Using a Content Delivery Network (CDN)

-Many people’s favourite big blogs out there make use of a Content Delivery Network.
+Many people’s favorite big blogs out there make use of a Content Delivery Network.

 If you are engaged in online marketing with WordPress make note that some of the blogs like Copyblogger use CDN’s.